What is Event Sourcing?

-Event sourcing is an architectural pattern that is gaining popularity as a method for building modern systems.
-Unlike traditional databases which store the current state of data, event-sourced systems store all changes as an immutable series of events in the order that they occurred.
+Event Sourcing is an architectural pattern that is gaining popularity as a method for building modern systems.
+Unlike traditional databases which only store and update the current state of data, event-sourced systems store all changes as an immutable series of events in the order that they occurred and current state is derived from that event log.

 Whenever an action occurs that changes the state of a business entity (for example an order is marked as shipped), the system will publish an event to the stream describing what has happened (as per the example, the event might be